What is the DISC “Compliant” Behavioral Personality Style?

 The Compass/Priority Driver

-Now, divide the circle vertically, where the left half represents task-oriented people.
-The right half represents people-oriented individuals.
+Now, divide the circle vertically.
+The left half represents task-oriented people, and the right represents people-oriented individuals.

 Task-oriented people focus on logic, data, results, and projects.